EDIT 7/08/2017: I am removing certain parts of this post because a family member is writing a book and I don’t want it to lead back to my blog.

 I watched my grandmother die just two months after my mom left.
 Instead of being able to mourn my grandmother, I had to deal with my parents fighting.
 I was also faced with the possibility that my dad would be adopting my cousins, and I didn’t know what to think.
 Something snapped in me during this process.
 I should have never been forced to watch her die.
 I should have never been put into the position that I was.
 I was just a kid.

 My cousins did end up moving in with us.
 To sum it up, they were living with my grandma and now that she was gone they needed somewhere to go.
 It was my grandma’s dying wish that my dad take care of them.
 It was even worse dealing with the events of my life now that they were there.
-My dad seemed to prefer them because they had natural musical talent and I didn’t.
-I was just his daughter that fought with him because I missed my mom and knew he was keeping me from her even if he didn’t say those exact words.

 I started cutting myself and vomiting after every meal.
 I also stopped eating lunch at school.
 My cousins and dad would make comments about how I was getting fat.
 Any time my dad would get mad at me he would start criticizing me for being overweight.
 I started to hate myself and hate my body.
 I cut myself because I was being relentlessly bullied.
 Somehow the whole school knew what was going on in my life.
 As if on cue, my cousins went and told my dad I was hurting myself.
 Not to help me.
 No. They did it because they just loved telling on me.

 Things continued on the same way until I decided I wanted to live with my mom.
 He wouldn’t let me live with her full time, and the compromise was that I’d live with one family for two weeks, and the other family for two week.
 The interrogations got worse.
 He also didn’t like the fact that my mom let me do things he didn’t like, like have my own computer and use the internet.
 He would always call my mom and make up stories of things I said and did online that were either taken out of context or complete fabrications.
 I ended up living with him again because he said I was “out of control”.
 My dad and his girlfriend got married and we all moved into a new house.
+I ended up moving in with my mom again after trying to kill myself and effectively running away.
+I never went back to my dad’s.

 When I was 14, I started experimenting sexually.
 I had a couple of boyfriends and girlfriends.
 I felt empty if I wasn’t in a relationship or didn’t have people interested in me.
 Even in relationships I had a few people on the side who liked me.
 I kept them at arm’s reach and took advantage of their feelings for me.
 I just wanted attention.
 I started high school, and over Christmas break I met a girl and started an intense sexual relationship with her.
 I ended up finding out something about her that I won’t disclose here for the sake of both of us, but we broke up.
 I started dating one of her male friends that I had become friends with during this time.
 I didn’t know a whole lot about him but we had a lot of common interests and were very interested in each other.